rgcgithub/regenie/docs/docs/overview.md

 #### Non-Negative Least Square test
 **regenie** can generate burden masks which are obtained by aggregating single variants using various annotation classes as well as allele frequency thresholds.
-The Non-Negative Least Square (NNLS) test [9] combines these burden masks in a joint model imposing constraints of same direction of effects
+The Non-Negative Least Square (NNLS) test[@RN491] combines these burden masks in a joint model imposing constraints of same direction of effects
 $$
 \mu = \sum_{\text{mask }i} M_i\gamma_i